 A cataract is the clouding of the lens in the eye.
 The lens is a transparent disc located behind the eye's pupil, and it allows light to pass through to the retina.
 With ageing, the lens becomes less flexible, less transparent and thicker.
-Tissues in the lens break down and clump together, clouding small ares within the lens.
+Tissues in the lens break down and clump together, clouding small areas within the lens.
 As the condition develops, the cataracts spread, blocking light transmission to the eye and causing the vision to become blurry.
-For people with cataracts it can feel as if they where looking through a foggy window.
+For people with cataracts it can feel as if they were looking through a foggy window.

 Cataracts usually develop slowly, and might not interfere with your sight at first.
 However, as the condition progresses, people with cataracts might find it difficult to recognise people's faces or expressions and struggle to perform daily activities like reading or driving.

 They generally form in both eyes, but they might develop at a different pace.
 If they are more advanced in one of the eyes, this will cause a difference in vision between the eyes.
 Cataracts are not usually painful, although they can be if they are in an advanced state or if you have other eye conditions.

 In this article we'll have a look at the different types of cataracts, their symptoms and what you can do to make living with this condition easier.

 - Eyesight feels blurred or hazy

 - Higher sensitivity to light and glare

 - A loss of contrast and higher difficulty to see in low light

 - Colours appear faded, so its difficult to distinguish between some of them (i.e., black and navy look the same)